 New Orleans Saints vs. San Francisco 49ers

-Jim Harbaugh’s San Francisco 49ers are hoping that the turf of Candlestick Park can slow down Drew Brees and the New Orleans Saints high powered offense.
-The Saints are -3 point favorites over the 49ers with an over/under point total set at 47.
+The San Francisco 49ers and the New Orleans Saints meet in the Big Easy as both teams begin their preseason for the 2011 NFL Football season.
+The Saints are -3 point favorites over the 49ers with an over/under point ttal set at 37.